laurosilvacom/Notes-A-Beginners-Guide-to-React-2020/10-Style-React-Components-with-className-and-inline-Styles.md

 ## Notes

 - The application layout is only one part of the user interface equation.
-Another part is styling.
+Another part is **styling**.

 ```html
 <body>